-Safe Bulkers, Inc. was incorporated in the Republic of The Marshall Islands on December 11, 2007 under the Marshall Islands Business Corporations Act, for the purpose of acquiring ownership of various subsidiaries that either owned or were scheduled to own vessels.
+Safe Bulkers, Inc. was incorporated in the Republic of The Marshall Islands on December 11, 2007, under the Marshall Islands Business Corporations Act, for the purpose of acquiring ownership of various subsidiaries that either owned or were scheduled to own vessels.
 We are controlled by the Hajioannou family, which has a long history of operating and investing in the international shipping industry, including a long history of vessel ownership.
 Vassos Hajioannou, the late father of Polys Hajioannou, our chief executive officer, first invested in shipping in 1958.
 Polys Hajioannou has been actively involved in the industry since 1987, when he joined the predecessor of Safety Management.

-Over the past 15 years under the leadership of Polys Hajioannou, we have renewed our fleet by selling eleven drybulk vessels during periods of what we viewed as favorable secondhand market conditions and contracting to acquire 30 drybulk newbuilds.
-Also under his leadership, we have expanded the classes of drybulk vessels in our fleet and the aggregate carrying capacity of our fleet has grown from 146,000 deadweight tons, or dwt, in 1995 to 1,077,900 dwt currently.
+Over the past 16 years under the leadership of Polys Hajioannou, we have renewed our fleet by selling eleven drybulk vessels during periods of what we viewed as favorable secondhand market conditions and contracting to acquire 36 drybulk newbuilds.
+Also under his leadership, we have expanded the classes of drybulk vessels in our fleet and the aggregate carrying capacity of our fleet has grown from 146,000 deadweight tons, or dwt, in 1995 to 1,443,800 dwt currently.
 The quality and size of our current fleet, together with our long-term relationships with several of our charter customers, are, we believe, the results of our long-term strategy of maintaining a young, high quality fleet, our broad knowledge of the drybulk industry and our strong management team.
-In addition to benefiting from the experience and leadership of Polys Hajioannou, we also benefit from the expertise of our Manager which, along with its predecessor, has specialized in drybulk shipping since 1965, providing services to over 30 drybulk vessels.
+In addition to benefiting from the experience and leadership of Polys Hajioannou, we also benefit from the expertise of our Manager which, along with its predecessor, has specialized in drybulk shipping since 1965, providing services to over 33 drybulk vessels.
 A number of our Managers' key management and operational personnel have been continuously employed with Safety Management and its predecessor company for over 25 years.
 In June 2008, we completed an initial public offering of our common stock in the United States and our common stock began trading on the New York Stock Exchange.
-We maintain our offices at 30-32 Avenue Karamanli, P.O.
+In March 2010, we completed a public offering of common stock and a private placement of common stock to Vorini Holdings Inc. We maintain our offices at 30-32 Avenue Karamanli, P.O.
 Box 70837, 16605 Voula, Athens, Greece.
 Our telephone number at that address is 011-30-210-899-4980.
 Our registered address in the Marshall Islands is Trust Company Complex, Ajeltake Road, Ajeltake Island, Majuro, Marshall Islands MH96960.
 The name of our registered agent at such address is The Trust Company of the Marshall Islands, Inc.